-The 4 out 1 in offense (also known as ’41’) is one of the most popular and versatile basketball offenses in today’s game at all levels.
+The 4-out 1-in motion offense (also known as ’41’) is one of the most popular and versatile basketball offenses in today’s game at all levels.

 As the name suggests, this offense consists of 4 players spaced out behind the three-point line and 1 post player inside.